What is File Handling?

 - read_to_string() reads the file content and stores it in the contents variable.

-To add data to an existing file without overwriting it, use the OpenOptions struct.
+We will use the OpenOptions struct to add data to an existing file without overwriting it.

 Example: Appending to a File